East Africa Highlights

 Why we love it

-Meet Kenyan Maasai warriors and visit a Maasai village that champions women’s health, and spend time with a Hadzabe community in Tanzania to see how their ancient culture exists today., Venture into the incredible Masai Mara National Reserve for a full-day game drive in 4WDs., Explore the Serengeti National Park in depth, with two early morning and two late afternoon game drives through this spectacular wildlife arena., Take a mind-blowing safari across the floor of the Ngorongoro Crater in an open-roof 4WD for a chance to see the endangered black rhinoceros., Accompanied by a local crew — a leader, driver and cook – you'll be in excellent hands for the duration of your adventure., By travelling on this trip, you’ll learn about our Intrepid Foundation partner, the East African Wildlife Society.
+Meet Kenyan Maasai warriors, visit a Maasai village that champions women’s health and spend time with a Hadzabe community in Tanzania to see how their ancient culture exists today., Venture into the incredible Masai Mara National Reserve for a full day of game drive in 4WDs, in both the morning and the afternoon.
+This gives you the best possible chance to spot the amazing wildlife that calls this place home., Explore the Serengeti National Park in depth, with two early morning and two late afternoon game drives through this spectacular wildlife arena., Safari across the floor of the Ngorongoro Crater in an open roof 4WD for a chance to see the endangered black rhinoceros., Spend all your time looking for wildlife and soaking up the atmosphere – with a local crew and cook on hand, you’ll be free to focus on the good stuff., By travelling on this trip, you’ll learn about our Intrepid Foundation partner, the East African Wildlife Society.
 Donations help them protect endangered wildlife, support conservation and promote sustainable management of natural resources in East Africa.
 Intrepid will double the impact by dollar-matching all post-trip donations made to The Intrepid Foundation.

 Is this trip right for me?